Dan J. Harkey

 o Fire map,https://www.latimes.com/wildfires-map/

-The loan processor, a pivotal figure in coordinating the various participants during the processing phase, is responsible for gathering and organizing all the necessary information and documents from the borrower, the lender, and other participants, including third-party vendors.
+The loan processor, a pivotal figure in coordinating the various participants during the processing phase, is responsible for gathering and organizing all the necessary information and documents from the Borrower, the lender, and other participants, including third-party vendors.
 This coordination ensures a transparent, reassuring, and professional process, instilling confidence in the transaction.

 Some transactions are more complex and require higher-level and third-party subcontract service providers.